Rouken Glen wins best park in the UK award

-ROUKEN Glen Park in East Renfrewshire received the title of the UK’s best park at an awards ceremony last night.
+Rouken Glen in East Renfrewshire has been named as the UK’s best park.

-At the Fields in Trust awards ceremony, hosted at Lord’s Cricket Ground on Wednesday evening, the East Renfrewshire Park was declared the winner, beating the likes of Castle Gardens in County Antrim, Wales’ Pontypool Park, and Preston Park Rockery in the north of England.
+The popular greenspace in Eastwood was declared the winner at a ceremony in London last night - beating the likes of Castle Gardens in County Antrim, Wales’ Pontypool Park, and Preston Park Rockery in the north of England.

-Over 10,000 votes were cast by the public in the hunt to discover the nation’s favourite from a pool of 214 beautiful parks and gardens.
+More than 10,000 votes were cast by the public in the hunt to discover the nation’s favourite from a shortlist of 214 parks and gardens.

 READ MORE: Six beautiful public gardens in Scotland